-To check whether E, SPASS, Vampire, and/or Z3 are successfully installed, try out the example in §3.
+To check whether the provers are successfully installed, try out the example in §3.
 If the remote versions of any of these provers is used (identified by the prefix "remote"), or if the local versions fail to solve the easy goal presented there, something must be wrong with the installation.